k8ssandra/k8ssandra-operator/docs/content/en/install/upgrade/_index.md

 ## Updates after operator upgrade to running Cassandra clusters

 Sometimes the updates to operators might bring new features or improvements to existing running Cassandra clusters.
-However, starting from release 1.18 we will no longer update them automatically when the operators are upgraded to prevent a rolling restart on inconvenient time.
+However, starting from release 1.18 we will no longer update them automatically when the operators are upgraded to prevent a rolling restart at an inconvenient time.
 If there are changes to be applied after upgrading, the ``K8ssandraCluster`` instances are marked with a Status Condition ``RequiresUpdate`` set to True.

 The updates are applied automatically if the ``K8ssandraCluster`` Spec is modified.
 However, since this is not often necessary the alternative way to apply the updates is to place an annotation on the ``K8ssandraCluster`` (in ``metadata.annotations``).
 The annotation ``k8ssandra.io/autoupdate-spec`` has two accepted values, ``once`` and ``always``.
 When setting the value to ``once``, the clusters are upgraded with a rolling restart (if needed) and then the annotation is removed.
 If set to ``always`` the cluster is upgraded yet the annotation is not removed and the old behavior of updating the clusters as soon as operator is upgraded will be used.